-The TXRDC is located at Texas A&M University, the lead university in the TXRDC Consortium which includes the Texas A&M University System, Baylor University, Rice University, the University of Houston, the University of Texas at Austin, and the University of Texas at San Antonio.
+The TXRDC is located at Texas A&M University, the lead university in the TXRDC Consortium which includes Baylor University, Rice University, the University of Houston, the University of Texas at Austin, and the University of Texas at San Antonio.

 The TXRDC and the TXRDC Consortium came into being when National Science Foundation funding for the TXRDC-Census collaboration took effect in August 2011.
-The following year involved planning and executing building renovations to prepare the physical space for housing the secure computing lab and then working with Census IT teams to implement the secure network node and linked workstations.
 The secure computing lab was completed at the end of the summer and went officially “operational” in September 2012.
-A week later the first researcher logged on and performed analyses using restricted access data sets hosted on the servers of the Center for Economic Studies (CES) at Census Headquarters in Washington DC.
+A week later the first researcher logged on and performed analyses.

 Grand Opening Ceremonies were held in October 2012.
 Texas A&M University president, R. Bowen Loftin and other TAMU dignitaries welcomed a group of high-level officials from the U.S. Census Bureau led by Acting Director Thomas L. Mesenbourg, Jr. who traveled from Census Headquarters to participate in the ceremony and associated events.

-The Texas Research Data Center has a specialized mission; we host a secure computing lab where qualified researchers with approved projects can perform statistical analyses using restricted access data sets housed on the national RDC network maintained by the Center for Economic Studies (CES) at the U.S. Bureau of Census.
+The Texas Research Data Center has a specialized mission; we host a secure computing lab where qualified researchers with approved projects can perform statistical analyses using restricted access data sets housed on the national FSRDC network formerly maintained by the Center for Economic Studies (CES), now under the Center for Enterprise Dissemination (CED), at the U.S. Bureau of Census.

 Please be aware that we do not house or distribute publicly available census data or provide assistance with obtaining or analyzing Census data.